-Must supply a minimum of 586 kPa [85 PSI].

-The air source should have a tank capacity which enables it to actuate the Air Locker(s) in one charge so that no hesitation is experienced when locking one or two differentials.

-- HINT : A good way to insure that you have the necessary capacity is to make sure you can engage, disengage, and then reengage your Air Locker(s) without the air source having to regenerate (e.g., without the compressor turning on to refill the tank). - Must supply clean air, free of rust, dirt, water, or other foreign matter. - Must match the 1/8" BSP porting of the Air Locker solenoid. - Mount solenoid within close proximity of the air supply and secure it from the effects of vibration and shock. - Connect the air supply to the 1/8" BSP inlet port of the solenoid (stamped "1" on the solenoid body) using thread sealant.
+- Must supply a minimum of 85PSI [586kPa]. - The supply must never exceed 105PSI [724kPa]. - The Air source should have a tank capacity that enables it to actuate the Air Locker(s) in one charge so that no hesitation is experienced when locking one or two differentials. - HINT : A good way to insure that you have the necessary capacity is to make sure you can engage, disengage, and then reengage your Air Locker(s) without the air source having to regenerate (e.g., without the compressor turning on to refill the tank). - Must supply clean air, free of rust, dirt, water, or other foreign matter. - Must match the 1/8" BSP porting of the Air Locker solenoid. - Mount solenoid within close proximity of the air supply and secure it from the effects of vibration and shock. - Connect the air supply to the 1/8" BSP inlet port of the solenoid (stamped "1" on the solenoid body) using thread sealant.